 - For wireless connections, you’ll either have a satellite dish or an antenna fixed to your property.

-The NBN itself will be installed in your home or local area depending on the connection type you receive, by NBN Co free of any charges.
-However, you will need to pay an ongoing charge to your NBN provider of choice for supplying your service.
+The NBN will be installed in your home or local area depending on the connection type you receive by NBN Co, free of any charges.
+However, you will need to pay your internet bill, as you would any other internet service, to your NBN provider, for supplying your service.
+Once you’ve chosen which internet company you want your NBN plan with, that provider will then set up installation (if required), including connecting your modem to the NBN.

 The exception to this is if your home is in a new development area, in which case you may be required to pay a ‘new development charge’of $300.
 If this applies to you, you’ll be informed by your provider at sign-up.